chrisosaurus/plot/docs/define.md

 define is used to bind a `plot_symbol` to a `plot_value` in an env.

-in plot (and scheme) define will bind a symbol in the current environments, it cannot traverse environments, define allows mutation.
+in plot (and scheme) define will bind a symbol in the current environments, it cannot traverse environments, define allows redefinition.

     (define a "invisible")